strattonbrazil/busyimg/README.md

 ### 1. Create the content directory

-Create a new directory under `PROJECT_BASE\pregen` that will hold the image and metadata.
+Create a new directory under `PROJECT_BASE/pregen` that will hold the image and metadata.
 The name of the directory will not be visible to users, but should reflect some relation to the content.
 The directory name should be lowercase and words should be hyphen-delimited.

 For example:
 ```